lucadegasperi/oauth2-server-laravel/README.md

 A wrapper package for the standards compliant OAuth 2.0 authorization server and resource server written in PHP by the [League of Extraordinary Packages](http://www.thephpleague.com).

-The package assumes you have a good-enough knowledge of the principles behind the [OAuth2 Specification](http://tools.ietf.org/html/rfc6749).
+The package assumes you have a good-enough knowledge of the principles behind the [OAuth 2.0 Specification](http://tools.ietf.org/html/rfc6749).

 ## Package Installation